ondrejsika/kubernetes-training/README.md

 ### Connect My Demo Cluster

+I recommend you using Minikube (or Kubernetes support in Docker Desktop), but if you can't run any of those local kubernetes clusters, you can connect to my Kubernetes cluster on Digital Ocean.

 Download & use my Digital Ocean Kubernetes confing (repository [ondrejsika/kubeconfig-sikademo](https://github.com/ondrejsika/kubeconfig-sikademo/)).
 This Kubernetes cluster is created by [ondrejsika/terraform-do-kubernetes-example](https://github.com/ondrejsika/terraform-do-kubernetes-example) on Digital Ocean.

 ```